 This is something you can set up for your students before the school year ends, or email to parents/students during the summer (after a few weeks of downtime).
 If you utilize social media, this summer challenge is also something you can adapt and post on those accounts to generate interest and excitement.

 Using a free version of Sumdog?

-If you are using the free version of Sumdog, here are some ideas to include in your Sumdog Summer Slam:
+If you are using the free version of Sumdog, here are some ideas to include in your Sumdog Summer Challenge: